MojRoid/architecture/README.md

-# Sample application architecture
+# Sample application modular architecture

 This project is MVVM/MVI based with a unidirectional flow.
 A single data class stored in the ViewModel is used to represent a view state.
 The ViewModel accepts actions to be performed which are then 'transformed' to execute use-cases.
 The result from the use-cases are then 'reduced' by updating the current state with the new state which is observed by the view.

-The app uses Kotlin, Dagger, Architecture components and Coroutines.
+The architecture leans on modularization where it makes sense using Kotlin, Dagger, Architecture components and Coroutines.

 # Module architecture